White Vinegar Benefits: 14 Smart Uses Around the Home

 5. Chicken Digestion Tonic

-Rooster crowing drinking water
+Rooster crowing after drinking water.

 Vinegar can be used as a tonic to aid digestion for chickens and backyard poultry.
 Just add 1/4 teaspoon to two gallons of water.
+Use a plastic or glass waterer rather than a metal one, since the acid can react with the metal.

 6. Pest Controller

-happy woman holding pet dog in garden
+Happy woman smiling and holding her pet dog in her backyard.

 7. Paintbrush Softener